 In closing, the organizers announced the next workshop on November 28, focusing on the human-centric impact of the research and development process, and invited participants to continue their engagement in future discussions.

-Overall Insights The webinar highlighted the necessity of stronger support mechanisms to involve local businesses and policymakers in EU initiatives.
+Overall Insights The workshop highlighted the necessity of stronger support mechanisms to involve local businesses and policymakers in EU initiatives.
 Recommendations included targeted outreach for SMEs, consistent funding for longer-term impact, and establishing regional collaborative networks.
 These measures are essential for ensuring EU projects contribute meaningfully to regional development and competitiveness.